Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

     ![Visual Studio Code Icon](./images/b-6.png)

 ## Task 3: Prepare to use the Azure AI Language SDK for text analytics

+In this task, you will configure and prepare a client application to use the Azure AI Language SDK for analyzing text.

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Language text analytics SDK to analyze hotel reviews.